KentuLiveAccount/godot_book/Readme.md

-from Godot Game Engine Development in 24 hours
+from Godot Game Engine Development in 24 hours by Poommetee Ketson and Thomas Herzog

 Currently at hour 4